-K. Public Facilities and Services (Goal 11)
+K. GOAL 11: Public Facilities and Services

-Goal: To plan and develop a timely, orderly and efficient arrangement of public facilities and services to serve as a framework for urban development.
+Goal: To plan and develop a timely, orderly, and efficient arrangement of public facilities and services to serve as a framework for urban development.

+Public facilities and services are a crucial part of our day to day lives.
+Built and planned into the urban fabric of the world around us, they include water and sewer services, police and fire protection, health services, recreation facilities, energy and communication services, and services provided by the local government like building permitting or public works.

+The City of Stanfield has in place the following public facilities plans that meet current and long-range needs: Water Master Plan (XXXX), Water Management and Conservation Plan (XXXX), and Wastewater Facility Plan (XXXX).

+Community Services

+Schools and Libraries:

+Law Enforcement:

+Fire Protection:

+Social and Health Services:

+The City finds that:

+Services such as fire, social and health, and communications are generally adequate to meet present needs and near future needs.

+Wastewater system…

+Water supply…

+Schools and library…

+Law enforcement…

+Franchised utilities including solid waste…

+It shall be City Policy:

 To cooperate with agencies involved in providing and coordinating health and social services and consider pooling of city resources with such agencies to provide needed services within the community.

+Encourage the development of health services in Stanfield.

+Cooperate in the development of and provide continued support for programs for senior citizens.

 To work with Umatilla County to discourage inefficient development without adequate public services and promote efficient use of urban and urbanizable land within the city’s urban growth boundary.

-To plan and develop public facilities, utilities and services to meet expected demand through preparation and implementation of a capital improvements program.
+To plan and develop public facilities, utilities, and services to meet expected demand through preparation and implementation of a capital improvements program.

+Periodically update the public facilities plans identified above and assure that they conform with the policies of the Comprehensive Plan.

-To develop, maintain, update and expand police and fire services, schools, parks, streets and sidewalks, water and sewer systems, and storm drains as necessary to provide adequate facilities and services to the community.
+To develop, maintain, update, and expand police and fire services, schools, parks, streets and sidewalks, water (including storage) and sewer systems, and storm drains as necessary to provide adequate facilities and services to the community.

+Work collaboratively with the Special Districts operating within and in the vicinity of Stanfield to accomplish master planning for schools, libraries, and fire response infrastructure.

 To require property owners and/or developers to pay their fair share of the cost of extending community services to their property and to pay for or build necessary on-site public facilities and site improvements.

-POLICY GROUPS:

-Social and Health Services:

-- Encourage the development of health services in Stanfield.

-- Cooperate in the development of and provide continued support for programs for senior citizens.

-b.
-Public Facilities Planning:

-- Adopt and periodically update, as a supporting document to this Plan, a Public Facilities Plan for development of public services and facilities in conformance with the policies of the Comprehensive Plan.

-- Work with the school district to develop a master plan for educational and recreational facilities.

-- In the interim designate two proposed elementary school/park sites in the Vantage North development area and one in the Emigrant Highlands, south of town.

-- Designate future water reservoir sites on the highest points in the developing areas north and south of town.

-- Develop a master plan for the provision of fire, police, ambulance, recreational and cultural facilities.

-- Work with the Union Pacific RR towards development of parks and recreational facilities in the industrial Permanent Open Space (P.O.S.) buffer on the west side of town.

-- The public facilities planning and the Capital Improvement Program to the phased growth strategy (see Urbanization Goal).

-- Work with the UPRR and government agencies to develop a water and sewer development plan for the Hinkle-Feedville area.

-- Coordinate provision of public services with annexation of land, or irrevocable consent to annex, outside the City limits.
+Continue to use the System Development Charges program and investigate other programs to invest in current and future infrastructure needs.

-- Support development that is compatible with the City’s ability to provide adequate public facilities and services.
+Assure that development is consistent with the City’s ability to deliver public services.

-- Plan and adopt public facilities, utilities and services to meet expected demand through preparation of a capital improvement program.

-- Periodically update long-range master plans for its water, sewer, storm drainage and transportation systems that include location of future facilities.

-- Continue to monitor the condition of water, sewer, storm drainage and transportation infrastructure and finance regular maintenance of these facilities.

-Maintain an eight-year supply of commercial and industrial land that is serviceable by water, sewer, storm drainage and transportation infrastructure.